 Before you jump into the three powerful activities below, I have a few other recommendations to get you started:

-- Get out into nature more.
+• Get out into nature more.
 Less screens and walls means you can breathe more deeply, get more oxygen into your bloodstream and connect back with you.
 Research says that nature helps our heads as well as our bodies stay healthy.
 You know the feeling you get after a walk or hike in the bush, a stroll on the beach or a day at the river.
 Diarise nature time to clear your head.

-- Move your body.
+• Move your body.
 The insights can come when we move, that’s what are bodies were made to do!
 It gets the blood pumping and gives you inspiration.
 Exercise is not only crucial to physical health, but it’s good for your head too.

-Martin Seligman, Professor and founder of the University of Penn’s Positive Psychology Centre has done a huge amount of a research in the benefits of identifying and living your strengths as a way of living a flourishing life.
+Martin Seligman, Professor and founder of the University of Penn’s Positive Psychology Centre has done a huge amount of a research into the benefits of identifying and living your strengths as a way of living a flourishing life.
 They have developed an online (free) survey to identify your top 5 character strengths.
 (Head to Questionnaires and check out the VIA Character Strengths Survey).

-This concept was highlighted in Jim Collins’ book, Good to Great and is based on the ancient Greek parable about the hedgehog and the fox.
+This concept was highlighted in Jim Collins’ book, Good to Great, and is based on the ancient Greek parable about the hedgehog and the fox.
 Who would you rather be – the hedgehog or the fox?
 Despite all the tactics of the fox, the hedgehog always wins because it knows how to do one thing really well and that’s defend itself (think spikes!).
 So this model asks you to think about the intersection of three questions:

-- What will people pay for?
+2. What will people pay for?
 Or what does the world need and are willing to pay for?

 Now spend a bit of time to consider these questions individually – think of them as three circles in a venn diagram.
 Then the interesting part is finding something that intersects all three of these.
 According to Jim Collins’s book, organisations that have focused on one thing (the intersection of these three questions) and done it really well, outperform all their competitors and stand the test of time.
-What’s in the intersection for you?

-In life you can easily get caught up with, as author Brian Johnson would call it, ‘society’s candy’.
+In life, you can easily get caught up with, as author Brian Johnson would call it, ‘society’s candy’.
 Which is when there is an over-emphasis on our extrinsic motivators – namely fame, fortune and how you look.
 It’s okay to focus a little on these things but an over-emphasis can actually, at worst, make you depressed.
 Yes, that’s right if you are living the rat race where you can continually focused on material wealth, chasing fame and focus on what you look like on the outside – you are in danger of having poorer mental health because of it.

 My last word is this – no one is going to do this important work for you.
 It’s up to you to take responsibility for clarifying your purpose in life and living a more meaningful existence.

 We live in a really lucky time (and place) in the world where we can focus on meaning and purpose in our life.
-Don’t under-estimate the power of these simple reflection activities.
+Don’t underestimate the power of these simple reflection activities.
 Join me on social media and share your purpose!